JuKu/ansible-manager/README.md

 The manager-server provides a nice UI to administrate your servers, your playbooks and roles, create templates and execution plans (e.q. "execute a playbook every night at 4.00 a clock") and so on.
 Its also for CI / CD approaches and quick deployments of complex systems or clusters of servers.

+# Why?

+At my job as a software engineer and network & server adminstrator at a startup in Dresden i try to make admistrative things faster and more efficient.
+We don't have the man power to spend much time in many recurring tasks, which are so linear, that they don't need a person who did this.
+But currently we did, because there is no solution which fits our needs.
+So we execute ansible playbooks manually, from the console, wait a much of time, edit many files instead of generating them and so on.
+So the thought was: This can be done better!
+So this is the idea, why is started this project.

 # HowTo use

 **Requirements**: